TravelTripperWeb-Sites/sample-website/README.md

 To iterate over Authors array:
 ```
-  {% for author in site.data.authors %}
+  {% for author in site.data.models.authors %}
     {{author.name}}'s id = {{author.id}}<br>
   {% endfor %}
 ```
 The result:
 > Jack London's id = 1

-To filter array or hash item `if` tag inside the cycle can be used.
-Also it's possible to sort arrays using `sort` filter.
-This filter is not applicable to hashes, but another filter to convert a hash to array will be added later.
+To filter an array or hash item, the `if` tag inside the cycle can be used.
+It is also possible to sort arrays using the liquid `sort` filter.
+This filter is not applicable to hashes, but another filter to convert a hash to an array will be added later.

 ## Data Pages (Model-based Pages)
-Modified version of [Jekyll Data Pages Generator](https://github.com/avillafiorita/jekyll-datapage_gen) is used to generate multiple pages using the same template.
-The plugin allows to define data array, rendering template and output folder to generate similar pages for every data item.
+A modified version of [Jekyll Data Pages Generator](https://github.com/avillafiorita/jekyll-datapage_gen) is used to generate multiple pages using the same template.
+The plugin allows you to configure a data array, a rendering template and an output folder to generate similar pages for every data item.

-*CMS will provide the UI for editing source data.
+*The CMS will provide the UI for editing source data.
 The Data Pages plugin supports any valid hash representation, using built-in data formats or any additional from a 3rd party plugin.
-However CMS editing accepts only JSON files as editable.*
+However, CMS editing uses only JSON files.*

-**Data Pages can be generated only if they are based on a set of object files in one folder.**
+**Data Pages can be generated only if they are based on a set of object files in one folder, not a single file with an array of objects.**

-The following example shows how to create a separate pages for the Books (defined earlier).
-Add a layout `_layout/book.html` to render Books data:
+The following example shows how to create separate pages for each Book object (defined earlier).
+Add a layout `/_layout/book.html` to render Books data:

 ```
 ---